radek-kricek/meteorological-stations/README.md

 df.to_sql('mean_temperature', engine, if_exists='append', index=False)   # load data into the created table in database
 ```

 Extract relevant information from two tables using SQL JOIN statement.
 Specify common column by USING() and filter by WHERE.
+The resulting data are stored inside of a list 'rows' and are saved into a data frame.

 ```
 with engine.begin() as conn: